 It seems easier to prove that random n-vertex graphs are $\Omega(n)$ -robustly self-ordered (see Proposition 7.1) than to prove that random bounded-degree graphs are $\Omega(1)$ -robustly self-ordered (or even just prove that such bounded-degree graphs exist).
 In contract, it seems harder to construct $\Omega(n)$ -robustly self-ordered n-vertex graphs than to construct $\Omega(1)$ -robustly self-ordered bounded-degree graphs.
 In particular, we show that $\Omega(n)$ -robustly self-ordered n-vertex graphs can be easily transformed into $O(n^2)$ -vertex bounded-degree graphs that are $\Omega(1)$ -robustly self-ordered (see Proposition 7.2).
-We stress that the resulting construction of robustly self-ordered bounded-degree graphs, which is obtained by combining Sections 8 and 9, is entirely different from the constructions presented in the first part of the paper.
+We stress that the construction of robustly self-ordered bounded-degree graphs that is obtained by combining the foregoing transformation with Theorem 1.4 is entirely different from the constructions presented in the first part of the paper.